 The Kansas City Chiefs originated a few miles to the South in the state of Texas, where they joined the AFC in 1960 as the Dallas Texans.
 The franchise played in the AFL for 3 seasons before relocating to Missouri for the 1962 AFL season, renaming themselves.
 The unit won the AFL Championship in their last season at Dallas.

-They repeated the feat twice (1966, 1969) in the AFL era at Kansas.
+They repeated the feat twice (1966 and 1969) in the AFL era in Kansas.
 On the 2nd occasion, they clinched the Super Bowl by beating the Minnesota Vikings.
 Currently, the Kansas City Chiefs are the defending Super Bowl Champions.

 They ply their trade in the AFC West alongside Denver Broncos, Los Angeles Chargers, and Las Vegas Raiders.
 Under Andy Reid, the Kansas City Chiefs are aiming to become the first team to defend a Super Bowl since the New England Patriots' successful effort in 2005.

 Despite moving, the Chiefs have retained their jersey colors and still play football in red and white.